Horizon classification via Riemannian flows: The Riemannian flow structure of horizons

 \begin{proof} By Thm.\ \ref{nqpx} the closure of the non closed generator is a torus $\mathbb{T}^{s+1}$, $s\ge 1$, hence $k\ge 1$. \end{proof}

 The previous and the next results do not rely on analyticity or vacuum assumptions and hold in any dimensions.
-They can be compared with results in \cite{hollands07,moncrief20} where the authors imposed stronger assumptions but the Killing field was found in a (one-sided) neighborhood of the horizon.
+They can be compared with results in \cite{hollands07,moncrief20} where the authors imposed stronger assumptions but the Killing field was found in a (one-sided) neighborhood of the horizon.\\

 \begin{corollary} On a strongly causal spacetime that satisfies the dominant energy condition, let $H^+$ be a totally geodesic smooth connected component of a stationary black hole event horizon and suppose that $H^+$ admits an oriented compact cross-section (these assumptions are natural, see \cite{minguzzi24}).
-Suppose that $H^+$ is non-degenerate and that somewhere on $H$ the Killing vector $k$ is not tangent to the horizon (non-static, i.e.\ rotating).
+Suppose that $H^+$ is non-degenerate and that somewhere on $H$ the Killing vector $k$ does not align with $n$ (non-static, i.e.\ rotating).
 Then there is a vector field $X\in \mathfrak{X}(H)$ not everywhere aligned with $n$, such that $L_X g_T=L_n g_T=0$, $[X,n]=0$. \end{corollary}

 \begin{proof} It is sufficient to compactify the horizon via a standard trick \cite{friedrich99,moncrief08}.
 The period $\tau$ of the Killing flow used for the identification must be chosen so that at least one generator does not close.
 To accomplish this result, first consider the quotient $\tilde S$ of $H^+$ with respect to the geodesic (generator) flow (existence and triviality of all the bundles used follows from results in \cite{minguzzi24}).
 Since the flow of $k$ sends generators to generators it satisfies $[k,n]\propto n$ and projects on a Killing field $\bar k$ on the quotient (endowed with a Riemannian metric whose pullback is $g_T$).